 Awarded for exceptional contribution to mechanical engineering and related science, technology and invention.
 Achievement will be best demonstrated by way of a recent product or research project, or experimental work, from either an industrial or academic source in any geographical location over a typical period (circa five years).

 How to apply

-Download and submit the nomination form below and any other supporting documents by 31 March 2017 to:
+Download and submit the nomination form and any supporting documents to: